kjotoole/cachechu/readme.txt

       [Interface]
       Info = 0

-    3. Stats shows the statistics for each supported network, if enabled.

-    4. Hosts shows the country (if GeoIP present), IP, port, client, timestamp, and age of hosts for each network.
+    3. Hosts shows the country (if GeoIP present), IP, port, client, timestamp, and age of hosts for each network.

-    5. Services shows the country (if GeoIP present), URL, IP, client, timestamp of caches for each network.
+    4. Services shows the country (if GeoIP present), URL, IP, client, timestamp of caches for each network.

 V. Compatibility

-    Cachechu has been tested under PHP 5.2.9.
+    Cachechu has been tested under PHP 5.3.0.

+VI.
+Notes

+    Stats support was removed from Cachechu 1.2.